-RACHs applications to participate in Tier 2 of the ACOP Measure (i.e. a RACH receiving payments to engage an ACOP), can be submitted from 1 July 2024 by clicking here.
-See ‘Applying for the Measure’ below for the information you’ll need to provide in the RACH application.
+RACHs applications to participate in Tier 2 of the ACOP Measure (i.e. a RACH receiving payments to engage an ACOP), can be submitted via the PPA Portal.
+See ‘Applying and Claiming for the Measure’ below for the information you’ll need to provide in the RACH application.

 The Aged Care On-site Pharmacist (ACOP) Measure responds to the Royal Commission into Aged Care Quality and Safety, in particular Recommendation 38, and is intended to improve medication management and safety for residents through aged care credentialed pharmacists working on-site in RACHs in a clinical role.